 Auto - Significant unanticipated increase in FY 24, Projected for FY 25.

-- 50500 Professional Services For expense tracking, this budget is creating a section for all the needs in this area: - 50505 Audit Services Cost Based on contracted cost from Auditor.
+50500 - Professional Services - For expense tracking, this budget is creating a section for all the needs in this area:

+50505 - Audit Services Cost - Based on contracted cost from Auditor.
+50510 - Director Fees - Based on the current policy.